From Russia With Leering.

-Terence Young (who also directed DR. NO) continues to display his complete lack of talent for staging action scenes and blocking actors, right up to the last “fight” between Number Three and Bond.
-These people jerk around like they’ve never practiced this staged battle, and seem unaware of their motivations for girl-slapping each other in the first place; just a herky-jerky encounter that doesn’t even look like a fight.
-Until the hot chick shoots the ugly chick.
+Terence Young (who also directed DR. NO) displays his complete lack of talent for staging action scenes and blocking actors, right up to the last “fight” between Number Three and Bond, which looks like an unrehearsed ballet between two people who don’t know how to dance.
+I mean, who choreographed this fight?
+Billy from the third grade?
+These people jerk around doing the Batusi until the hot chick shoots the ugly chick.
+Because – of course.

 Proving that hot chicks are good for more than just the two things they’re good for.
 Can I get a LEER?